[+]

 |

 The Your Games page on the menu contains a list of every game you're currently playing in.
 This is also where you can manage your games that are waiting to start, including changing your CO, country, or starting position in the game.
-It also shows games you've completed in the last 3 weeks.
+It also shows games you've completed in the last 1 week.

 Additionally, the Your Turn Games page will show you a list of any games where it is currently your turn.